 What’s the Point of Prepping?

 Prepping is about more than being ready for The End Of The World As We Know It (TEOTWAWKI in prepper-speak).
 Any event where the SHTF (you know what that stands for) will be a lot easier to get through if you’re prepared.
-That could be a bad storm, civil unrest or a disease epidemic — not all preppers are worried about nuclear war or alien invasion.
+That could be a bad storm, civil unrest or a pandemic — not all preppers are worried about nuclear war or alien invasion.

 Some people think prepping is pointless, for very different reasons:

 - Some think they’ll never be able to afford a fortified bunker stocked with guns and five years’ worth of food, so why bother?